DAnikeyev/DKey.ObsidianSecondBrain/Programming/CSharp/AutoResetEvent and ManualResetEvent.md

     • Three threads wait on a ManualResetEvent.
     • When manualEvent.Set() is called, it stays signaled, allowing all waiting threads to proceed.
     • Calling manualEvent.Reset() later returns it to the unsignaled state, meaning subsequent threads will block until it is signaled again.

+>[!Info]
+> If many threads are in the WaitOne state, AutomaticResetEvent ensures only 1 WaitOne will work, ManualResetEvent can trigger many WaitOne until Reset is called.
 # Links
 ```dataview
 LIST